 In his work with Booming Tree Greg enjoys pushing the boundries of traditional Taiko by constantly creating 'new' shows and collaborations (such as "the Booming Tree Collectives production PULSE- every village has a drum" - Rock Taiko), by designing and constructing new drums such as their one of a kind 4 foot head 'odaiko', and by prototyping lighted 'Jedi taiko sticks' - LED lighted drumming sticks for the Flying Drum Show.
 He is proud of building a taiko 'group' with just two people.
 He is also proud of building and supporting the taiko community by creating the first ever Alberta Taiko Concert bringing together Alberta taiko groups(including out of town groups, Midnight Taiko Calgary and Hibikiya Taiko Lethbridge with Wadaiko Tokara from Japan).
 Also for doing Canada's largest taiko school project, teaching over 500 students to play taiko and do a 500+ finale, all with the help and support from Hibikiya taiko, Global Drums and Midnight Taiko.
 He also took part in the beginnings of the Taiko Community Alliance - North America's Taiko Organization.

-Gregory has been playing taiko since 1989, with over 900+ performances and collaborations with many different musical and performing groups and individual performers.
+Gregory has been playing taiko since 1989(hand on taiko workshop in 1986), with over 1000 performances and collaborations, workshops and appearances.
 In his early taiko journey (1990's) Greg also met and had a chance to have a workshop with Daihachi Oguchi, known as the founder of modern day taiko (kumi-daiko style).
 Over the years he has also had workshops from many of the well known teachers of taiko(odaiko, nagado, okedo and shime) in North America and Japan.
-To date he has performed taiko to almost 600,000 people over his career.
+To date he has performed and shared taiko with 600,000 people over his career.
+It is believed he is the longest running and most performed taiko player in Alberta from that 1st workshop with Namukai to his work in Booming Tree performing and teaching taiko.

 Performing, teaching and studying Taiko has taken Greg coast to coast in North America: From LA to Virginia Beach and from New Orleans in the south to Yellowknife in the North, and many times across the ocean to Japan.
 He is a gifted teacher, with 25+ years of experience in instructing drumming workshops and classes tailored to both students and adults including teaching at the North American Taiko Conference held at Stanford University.